EXPLAINER: What's the Senate filibuster and why change it?

-WASHINGTON (AP) — Senate Republicans are poised to use a filibuster to derail Democrats’ effort to launch a bipartisan probe of the Jan.
+WASHINGTON (AP) — Minority Republicans used a Senate filibuster to block a Democratic bill that would have launched a bipartisan probe of the Jan.
 6 attack on the Capitol.
-The showdown will be the first vote this year when the GOP has used the delaying tactic to try killing major legislation.
+It was the first time under President Joe Biden that the GOP used the tactic to derail major legislation.

-Yet while the GOP seemed certain to succeed Thursday, their victory may prod Democrats closer to curbing or eliminating a legislative tactic that’s been the bane of Senate majorities since the Founding Fathers.
+Yet the Republican victory Friday may prod Democrats closer to curbing or eliminating a legislative maneuver that’s been the bane of Senate majorities since the Founding Fathers.

-Here's a look at the filibuster, how it works and the current political firestorm over it.
+Here's a look at the filibuster and the political storm over it.

 WHAT'S A FILIBUSTER?

 Unlike the House, the Senate places few constraints on lawmakers' right to speak.
-Senators can also easily use the chamber's rules to hinder or block votes.
-Collectively these procedural delays are called filibusters.
+Senators can also use the chamber's rules to hinder or block votes.
+Collectively these procedural moves are called filibusters.

 Senate records say the term began appearing in the mid-19th century.
 The word comes from a Dutch term for “freebooter” and the Spanish “filibusteros” that were used to describe pirates.